Best Stethoscope for Hard of Hearing: Amplified Picks for Nurses, Doctors & Med Students

 • Assess lung, heart and abdominal sounds

-• Uses a DAI cable or a headphones
+• Uses a DAI cable or a headphone

 • It works well with cochlear implants.